Healthcare Modernisation in Northern Cyprus: A System in Transformation

 - 4 min read

-Healthcare modernisation in Northern Cyprus has accelerated significantly in recent years, driven by new hospital construction, digital health systems, advanced medical technologies, and a strategic focus on emergency and specialist care.
+Healthcare modernisation in Northern Cyprus has accelerated significantly in recent years.
+This transformation is driven by new hospital construction, digital health systems, advanced medical technologies, and a strategic focus on emergency and specialist care.
 While challenges remain—particularly in staffing—the overall trajectory represents the most substantial healthcare investment programme in the territory’s history.

-This article provides a comprehensive overview of how the healthcare system is being reshaped, including new hospitals, medical centres, workforce expansion, emergency services, robotic treatments and the integration of artificial intelligence (AI).
+This article provides a comprehensive overview of how the healthcare system is being reshaped.
+It includes new hospitals, medical centres, workforce expansion, emergency services, robotic treatments, and the integration of artificial intelligence (AI).

 New State Hospitals and Major Infrastructure Projects